Help filling in your PIP claim form

 - what to do if you find it difficult to fill in the form because of your disability or health condition

-You can also get help from your local disability or mental health support agency.
+You might also be able to get help from a local disability or mental health support agency.
 Find: